Powerlearnproject/se-day1-assignment-chrisorigi/README.md

   - Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
   - Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.

-Strategies for Overcoming Challenges: Strategies for overcoming challenges include
+Strategies for overcoming challenges include:
-- effective communication,
+- Effective communication
-- agile methodologies,
+- Agile methodologies
-- prioritization of tasks, and
+- Prioritization of tasks
-- regular reassessment of project goals and timelines.
+- Regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.